 - I.I Under the Climate Change Act of 2008 the Government is committed to delivering an 80% reduction of greenhouse gas emissions by 2050, including a 34% reduction by 2020.
 In order to achieve these reductions a number of actions will need to take place, notably improving energy efficiency and reducing the demand for power.
 In addition the UK is committed to increasing the percentage of power that it produces from renewable sources to 20% by 2020, and reducing its dependence on fossil fuels.
-Supporting micro-renewables, i.e. small scale and local power generation, is an important part of this equation. - 1.2 The Forest of Bowland Area of Outstanding Natural Beauty (AONB) is a statutory protected landscape, and as such each local authority within the Forest of Bowland AONB has a duty of care to ensure that the landscape is not affected by unsightly development.
-Current legislation (section 85 of the Countryside and Rights of Way Act 2000) requires that 'in exercising or performing any functions in relation to, or so as to affect land' within the designated landscape an 'authority shall have regard to their statutory purposes'; i.e. to 'conserve and enhance the natural beauty of the area.' - 1.3 The Forest of Bowland AONB Management Plan recognises that at the heart of the National Planning Policy Framework (NPPF) is a presumption in favour of sustainable development.
-However, in addition to this the NPPF agrees that "great weight should be given to conserving landscape and scenic beauty in AONB's, which have the highest status of protection in relation to landscape and scenic beauty" and "Consideration of any applications should include an assessment of any detrimental effect on the environment, the landscape and recreational opportunities, and the extent to which that could be moderated". - I.4 The Forest of Bowland AONB, like everywhere else, is affected by climate change, and its impact will increase as greenhouse gas emissions continue to build up in the atmosphere.
+Supporting micro-renewables, i.e. small scale and local power generation, is an important part of this equation. - I.2 The Forest of Bowland Area of Outstanding Natural Beauty (AONB) is a statutory protected lands cape, and as such each local authority within the Forest of Bowland AONB has a duty of care to ensure that the landscape is not affected by unsightly development.
+Current legislation (section 85 of the Countryside and Rights of Way Act 2000) requires that 'in exercising or performing any functions in relation to, or so as to affect land' within the designated landscape an 'authority shall have regard to their statutory purposes'; i.e. to 'conserve and enhance the natural beauty of the area.' - I.3 The Government's Planning Policy Statement on renewable energy (PPS22) states that "planning permission for renewable energy projects should only be granted where it can be demonstrated that the objectives of designation would not be compromised and any significant adverse effects on the qualities for which the area has been designated are clearly outweighed by the environmental, social and economic benefits." - I.4 The Forest of Bowland AONB, like everywhere else, is affected by climate change, and its impact will increase as greenhouse gas emissions continue to build up in the atmosphere.
 It is important that the Forest of Bowland AONB plays its part in reducing emissions and this includes the small scale generation of energy from renewable sources.
-Within the Forest of Bowland AONB Management Plan, objective I.7 and its subsequent action I.7E elaborate on how the AONB is continuing to promote this renewable energy position statement to offer advice and guidance to planners and developers on appropriate renewable energy development within the area.